AvtsVivek/LearnVsExt/src/tasks/501150-FirstTimeAfterExtensionIsInstalled/ReadMe.md

 7. Create a VSix project and add a command to it.

 8. Next add autoload guid and string as follows.
-   1. In the FirstTimeAfterExtensionIsInstalledPackage.vsct file look for Symbols xml tag and add GuidSymbol as follows.
+   1. In the FirstTimeAfterExtensionIsInstalledPackage.vsct file look for **Symbols** xml tag and add **GuidSymbol** as follows.
 The guid shuld be newly genrated one.
+Do not copy paste from somewhere else.
       ```xml
       <Symbols>
          <GuidSymbol name="autoload" value="{6c650c5a-d7d6-407b-993f-426d53ddbdde}" />